inno-devops-labs/S24-core-course-labs/app_python/README.md

 ## Overview

-This web application displays the current time in Moscow.
+This web application displays the current time in Moscow and counts user visits.

 ## Installation